The class teachers are Mr Vanstone 3V, Mrs Davies and Mrs Evans 3DS.

 During colder weather, tracksuits or other warm clothing may be worn.

-Every week we will endeavour to give your children a spelling list, a new reading book, Active Learn homework including Maths, Grammar, spelling and an interactive reading book which we cover in GGR sessions. also we will send home their Big Maths tests every week for the children to practise any questions they found difficult.
-Any maths sheets do not need to be returned.
+Every week we will endeavour to give your children a spelling list, a new reading book, Maths homework, and an interactive reading book which we cover in GGR sessions.
+Also we will send home their Big Maths tests every week for the children to practise any questions they found difficult.

 Spellings need to be practised daily for a test every Friday.
 The spelling will be differentiated and uploaded to the website as well as a paper copy.